telerik/blazor-docs/components/grid/filter/checkboxlist.md

 You can change the [filter menu]({%slug grid-filter-menu%}) to show a list of checkboxes with the distinct values from the data source.
 This lets your users filter records by a commonly found value quickly, and select multiple values with ease.
 The behavior is similar to Excel filtering.

-## Basic Setup
+## Enabling CheckBoxList Filtering

-To enable the checkbox list filtering in the grid:
+To enable the CheckBoxList filtering in the Telerik Grid for Blazor:

-1. Set the `FilterMode` parameter of the grid to `Telerik.Blazor.GridFilterMode.FilterMenu`
+1. Set the `FilterMode` parameter to `GridFilterMode.FilterMenu`
-1. Set the `FilterMenuType` parameter of the grid to `Telerik.Blazor.FilterMenuType.CheckBoxList`.
+1. Set the `FilterMenuType` parameter to `FilterMenuType.CheckBoxList`.
 It defaults to `Menu` for the default behavior.

-You can also change the filter menu behavior for a particular column - its own `FilterMenuType` parameter can be either `Menu` or `CheckBoxList` regardless of the main grid parameter.
-This lets you mix both modes as necessary for your application - you can either have all grid columns use the same mode with a single setting, or override it for a few columns that need the less common mode.

->caption CheckList filter in the grid
+>caption CheckList filter in the DataGrid

 ````CSHTML
 @* Checkbox List Filter for the Name, Team and Vacation columns, the ID column overrides it to Menu *@